Jamie Natalie: 2000 Olympic Trials and selection controversy

 Before the meet, Natalie told his coach 'I'm making the team, I'm going after it.'
-Starting the meet on high bar, he scored a 9.9, which was the highest scored routine of the meet.
+Starting the meet on the horizontal bar, he scored a 9.9, which was the highest scored routine of the meet.
 After sticking his landing, Natalie stomped off the podium, slapping high fives and walking up and talking to the camera.
 Next, on floor exercise, Natalie earned a 9.625.
-He showed a similar emotional reaction, walking up and down, getting congratulations from other gymnasts and making the outburst "do the math now, baby" in the vicinity of the judges.
+He showed a similar emotional reaction, walking up and down, getting congratulations from other gymnasts, and making the outburst "do the math now, baby" in the vicinity of the judges.
 The NBC commentator said, 'if you like rah rah in your gymnastics, we have your man, Jamie Natalie of Ohio State'.
 After five events, Natalie was sixth and faced the parallel bars.
 He scored a 9.625, his best result on that apparatus during the season.
-This moved him into fifth in the all around ranks.
+This moved him to fifth in the all-around ranks.

 2000 was the first year that U.S. selection was not based strictly on the top all-rounders.
 Only the first four all-rounders (based on a 60-40 average of Trials and U.S. Nationals) were assured spots on the Olympic Team.
 Blaine Wilson, Paul Hamm, Sean Townsend, and Stephen McCain were the top four.
 The last two spots were chosen by a committee.
 They chose Morgan Hamm and John Roethlisberger, who had finished sixth and seventh, respectively; Natalie was named as the alternate.

 After the announcement, Natalie and Roethlisberger were stunned.
 Roethlisberger pulled Natalie aside for a private conversation before the team answered questions.
 When he emerged, Natalie told the press: